-A player must register their intention to compete by entering their name in the book provided and paying the entry fee before going out to play.
-For most competitions the Competition Entry Book is held in the Pro Shop.
+A player may register their intention to compete by entering their name into the electronic on-line system the Club currently operates (intelligentgolf) but must confirm this before going out to play by checking into and paying via the on-line terminal in the Pro Shop.
 For some competitions entry must be made by the prescribed deadline by completing a sheet on the noticeboard adjacent to the changing rooms.
-All competitions are governed by the Rules of Golf as published by the R and A, including those on etiquette, and by any Local Rules.
+All competitions are governed by the Rules of Golf as published by the R and A, including those on etiquette and by any Local Rules.

 Players must return all cards, including “no returns” from qualifying competitions.